Crochet Pumpkin: 3 Perfect Sizes

 Repeat from * to * to make a 2nd leaf.
 Fasten off, leaving a long strand for sewing.

-Sew the leaf and stem in place on top of the pumpkin.
+Using a tapestry needle, sew the leaf and stem in place on top of the pumpkin.

 Wind floral wire several times around a pen to create a spiral.
 Cut end.
 Bend one end and wedge underneath the stem on one side.
-Mine stays pretty well without gluing, but feel free to use a touch of glue to secure if yours wants to wiggle out a bit.
+Mine stays pretty well without gluing, but feel free to use a touch of hot glue to secure if yours wants to wiggle out a bit.

 small orange crochet pumpkin and medium dark orange crochet pumpkin

-Free Crochet Pumpkin Patterns with Sizes:
+Free Crochet Pumpkin Patterns

 Crochet Pumpkin Variations